Skin changes throughout your life, and hormones are a huge part of this.

 During your period

 “During your menstrual cycle the hormones plummet and peak.
 The first day of your period, all hormones are low and the skin can appear dull and dry.
 But by day 14 the skin looks its best as the estrogen level is high and you ovulate.
-After ovulation, estrogen and testosterone decrease but the progesterone will begin to increase,” says Claire O’Hanlon from Juliette Armand.
+After ovulation, oestrogen and testosterone decrease but the progesterone will begin to increase,” says Claire O’Hanlon from Juliette Armand.
 When this happens is when you might expect to get those dreaded spots.

 “A lot of women get acne around the chin area this due to excess skin sebum being produced due to an increase of estrogen and progesterone two weeks before your period, this is the most common.
 Your skin can also be extremely sensitive prior to your period,” says Marina Granville, Facialist and Skin Expert for Raven, The Beauty App.